archbloom/archbloom.github.io/_posts/2016-08-12-conditional-statements-ruby.md

 ```

 #### Ruby _if_
-When you dont have the else block what then?.
+When you don't have the else block what then?.
 Ruby has the one line solution.
 {% highlight ruby %}
 code if condition
 {% endhighlight%}